mirkosignorelli/Teaching/MathStat2/README.md

 # Datasets for Mathematical Statistics 2 (module on Longitudinal Data Analysis)

-This repository lists the datasets used during the short course on **Longitudinal Data Analysis** that I teach as part of **Mathematical Statistics 2** (bachelor programme in Mathematics).
+This repository lists the datasets used during the short course on **Longitudinal Data Analysis** that I used to teach as part of **Mathematical Statistics 2** (bachelor programme in Mathematics).
 The course material is available through Brightspace.

 ## Course material